Aliasahi/KwazamChess/README.md

 Assignment for Semester 4

 ## Current file explanation
-1. Board [Board.java] is for the board size and literally how the board supposed to look like
+1. Board [#KwazamChess/src/boardgame/Board.java] is for the board size and literally how the board supposed to look like
 2. Game [Game.java] is for testing the logic after work on the code, not really important after adding gui, you may also change to work on for your pieces logic
 - you may use this run the file:
 ```